6 Signs Stress is Making You Sick (And What to do About it)

 1. You’re having trouble thinking clearly

-This mental fatigue sometimes happens when small stressors pile in at a volume with which we can’t keep up.
-Things like making multiple tough decisions at work, handling ongoing interruptions, and juggling social commitments – all of these can accumulate and start to weigh on you (not to mention if your phone keeps going off at every step!).
+This mental fatigue sometimes happens when acute stress is high and small stressors pile in at a volume with which we can’t keep up.
+Things like making multiple tough decisions at work, handling ongoing interruptions, and juggling social commitments – all of these can accumulate into physical effects and start to weigh on you (not to mention if your phone keeps going off at every step!).
 If you don't have a chance to hit the pause button and reset, brain fog could set in.
-Focus is a finite resource and when stretched thin, it falters.
+Focus is a finite resource and when stretched thin for a long period of time, it falters.

-The unfortunate reality of this mental fatigue is that it can affect your physical energy levels, too.
+The unfortunate reality of this mental fatigue is that it can have a negative impact on your physical energy levels, too.
 If you’ve spent the whole day feeling exhausted just doing the tasks you that you normally knock out in one afternoon, your body will feel tired.
 For some, this perpetuates the stress cycle; no energy for stress-busting outlets like meditation, creative endeavors, or exercise means nowhere to release that stress, and it remains a looming burden.

 What to do if stress is making you mentally fatigued: